exercism/go/exercises/concept/lasagna/.docs/instructions.md

 ## 3. Calculate the preparation time in minutes

-Define the `PreparationTime(layers int) int` function that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Define the `PreparationTime` function that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.

 ```go
 func PreparationTime(numberOfLayers int) int {